Skip to main content

 • Receive and display transcribed text in real time

-All examples are written in JavaScript, with Axios handling HTTP communication.
+Examples are provided for Node.js, Python, and Java using familiar HTTP/WebSocket clients (axios, aiohttp, HttpClient).
 A dedicated client library is also available to simplify integration and can serve as a starting point for your implementation.
 For details, see Truebar Client Libraries.

 By the end of this guide, you'll have a working STT integration capable of transcribing live microphone input directly in your browser.